Vaccine Presentation and Packaging Advisory Group

 - Cost more than most existing WHO-prequalified vaccines.

 - Product format is only available as a liquid formulation without preservative.

 PATH has collaborated with other members of the VPPAG on a series of studies to guide presentation and packaging decisions for future iterations of HPV vaccines destined for low-resource settings.
-These studies are being used to create a preferred product profile for HPV vaccines and their packaging, which will help vaccine manufacturers develop HPV vaccines that are best suited to the unique needs of health care programs in developing countries.
+These studies were used to create a preferred product profile for HPV vaccines and their packaging to help vaccine manufacturers develop HPV vaccines that are best suited to the unique needs of health care programs in developing countries.